Oil Pulls Back After Topping $50 a Barrel

-Oil futures wavered between slight gains and losses Thursday, pulling back after topping $50 a barrel as investors weighed evidence that the world stock overhang is finally falling against rising OPEC production.
+Oil futures fell Thursday, pulling back after topping $50 a barrel as investors weighed evidence that the world stock overhang is finally falling against rising OPEC production.

 Continue Reading Below

-U.S. crude futures recently traded down 7 cents, cents, or 0.14%, at $49.49 a barrel on the New York Mercantile Exchange.
-It pared gains from earlier trading when prices rose as high as $50.22 a barrel.
+U.S. crude futures settled down 97 cents, or 1.96%, at $48.50 a barrel on the New York Mercantile Exchange, the lowest settlement level since July 25.

-Brent crude, the global oil benchmark, rose 0.21% to $52.81 a barrel after hitting an 11-week high on London's ICE Futures exchange.
+Brent crude, the global oil benchmark, fell 80 cents, or 1.52%, to $51.90 a barrel after hitting an 11-week high on London's ICE Futures exchange.
 The Brent front-month contract traded at a premium to the second-month, a market configuration known as backwardation, indicating a tightening in supplies available for immediate delivery.

-"It got right up to the resistance line and it seems like the market didn't attract any new buying," said Gene McGillian, research manager at Tradition Energy.
+Oil traded in a wide range Thursday -- the U.S. benchmark rose as high as $50.22 during the day, but sold off sharply in the final minutes of trading.
+Analysts and traders attributed the big swings partly to the influence of computer-algorithm based trading systems, which have become more influential in the oil market this year.

-The move higher came as the Organization of the Petroleum Exporting Countries reported that its oil output rose once again in July, in the latest challenge to its efforts to work down a global supply glut by cutting production.
-OPEC has cut production since January, in collaboration with other producers including Russia, with the aim of shrinking global stocks to their five-year average.
-This follows more than three years of excess supply.
+"This well take every algorithm out there that's been bullish to neutral or sell," said Donald Morton, senior vice president at Herbert J. Sims & Co. who oversees an energy trading desk.
+"It's not a good sign for the short term market."

 Continue Reading Below